-Traditionally reserved for upperclassmen, these mostly-two-bedroom, two-bathroom apartments are furnished by the University.
+These are usually reserved for upperclassmen.
+New students reside in Tropical Pointe, Flamingo Hall and Biscayne Commons.
 New students may request housing at the apartments and will be assigned based on space availability.

 WHAT KIND OF SECURITY IS PROVIDED ON CAMPUS?